Luke-Fischer/Unit-Testing-Library/README.md

 Execute: ./exec

-# What makes it so robust?
+# What makes it robust?

  - Each unit test is handled by its own process (prevents the entire test suite to crash when one process terminates abnormally) and the following is captured:
     - termination status of the test case (i.e did it terminate abnormally?)